- Asthma Center

 Volunteers are required to have a tuberculosis test, which is offered by the hospital free of charge.
+Beginning in 2015, all volunteers will be required to receive a Flu Shot.
 All volunteers must submit required clearances (Act 33/34/73: PA Child Abuse History, PA State Police Criminal Record Check, and FBI Criminal Background Check Fingerprinting).
 All potential volunteers must also be willing to make a scheduled commitment.
 Volunteers are also required to attend an orientation session (which are hosted monthly) prior to beginning their volunteer experience.
 Once volunteers begin, they receive additional orientation and education to their particular assignment and area of the hospital.

 If a program is not currently accepting volunteers, can I be put on a waitlist?